kaenasylva/kaenasylva.github.io/essays/how-do-i-ask-smart-questions.md

 >    "React, can’t access updated value of state variable inside function passed to `setInterval()` in `useEffect()`"

 This user is starting their smart question strong with the first thing anybody with an answer is going to see – the header.
 Within this subject header, useful information is provided to help people better understand the situation they trying to help the user with, including:
-1. This user is working with React.js, or React – a JavasScript library for building user interfaces.
+1. This user is working with React.js, or React – a JavaScript library for building user interfaces.
 2. The specific issue they are having – the updated value of a state variable within a function isn’t being accessed.
 3. Where the user suspects the issue is occurring – in a function passed to the `setInterval()` method located within the `useEffect()` method.